Affluent-Productions/Affluent-JDA-Base/README.md

 * **Affluent Avo** - *Main Developer* - [AffluentAvo](https://github.com/AffluentAvo)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/AffluentAvo/Affluent-JDA-Base/contributors) who participated in this project.

 ## License

-This project is licensed under the GNU License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details